 Writing is my favorite thing.
 I feel most like myself when I’m stringing together words like beads on a wire, turning them different ways like pieces of a jigsaw puzzle, or sometimes fitting them to a melody.
 The practice of writing makes me more aware, more observant, quivering ears attuned to any truth worth telling.
 But the biggest gift that writing has given me is a greater appreciation for other people’s astounding words.
 I’m a better reader.
 I’m a better listener.
 And I love good songs more and more.

-I keep this blog as an outlet for my writing, and sometimes for dumb jokes.
+I keep this blog as an outlet for my writing, my stories, and sometimes for dumb jokes.
 Thanks for being here!